 Having a basic understanding of engine oil is a must for the professional and private pilot, here we can only scratch on the surface of a very interesting subject.

 To perform its task, oil must be able to withstand high temperatures, pressure and shearing loads.
-It also has certain properties as viscosity and contains additives to clean the engine as ZDDP and other compounds.
-It is either mineral (from oil wells), semi-synthetic (part mineral part synthetic) or made off full synthetic (man made) origin.
-Each type has its own unique properties and specific purposes.
+It also has certain properties as viscosity and contains additives to clean the engine like ZDDP and other compounds.
+It is either sourced from mineral (from oil wells), semi-synthetic (part mineral part synthetic) or made off full synthetic (man made) origin.
+Where each type has its own unique properties and specific purposes.

-Additives keep any contaminants suspended in the oil and makes sure that these do not build up anywhere in the engine causing oil starvation to bearings or other critical parts.
+Additives keep any contaminants suspended in the oil and makes sure that these do not build up anywhere in the engine where it could cause oil starvation to bearings or other critical parts.
 Read more in our article on lubrication additives.

-For pilots the most important property is viscosity, its readiness to flow under different temperatures.
+For us pilots the most important property is viscosity, defined as readiness to flow under different temperatures.
 During a cold start in wintertime, oil will be thicker than during a warm start in summertime.
 In both cases it is important that oil pressure is attained within 30 seconds after start to prevent any damage.
-So keep a watchful eye on that indicator!
+So keep a watchful eye on that pressure indicator!

 When replenishing, you can add oil of a different viscosity but keep in mind that the final viscosity will end up in between the two.
 For example: 50% of SAE80 mixed with 50% SAE100 results in SAE90.
-Mixing multigrades as 10W40 and 15W50 should get 12W45, the final result depends on the actual mixing ratio.
+Mixing equal amounts of multigrade 10W40 and 15W50 should get 12W45, the final result depends on the actual mixing ratio.
 Be sure not to mix mineral, semi-synthetic or full synthetic oils.
-Rotax requires a semi-synthetic oil when using leaded AVgas as a fuel.
+Rotax mandates a semi-synthetic oil when using leaded AVgas as a fuel.

 As oil is pumped around in the engine lubricating gears, bearings, pistons and valves its temperature rises.
 Especially near the pistons and cylinders.
-To make sure the oil stays within the operating limits it will need to be cooled by running it through an oil cooler.
-Some of which are thermostatically controlled, which is a must as it keeps the engine oil on a preset constant temperature regardless the ambient temperature.
+To make sure the oil stays within the operating limits it will need to be cooled by letting it flow through an oil cooler.
+Some of which are thermostatically controlled, which is a must, as it keeps the engine oil on a preset constant temperature regardless the ambient temperature.

 The oil temperature indicator shows the temperature when it leaves the cooler and is about to enter the engine.
 It must be within a certain range so that all parts are cooled properly and do not overheat.
-Too low a temperature isn't good either as any moisture collected by the oil needs to dry out.
+Oil temperature which is too low isn't good either as any moisture collected by the oil needs to dry out.
 Furthermore, the engine is only operating on design specifications when at its proper operating temperature.

 Using the correct ashless dispersant oil keeps the interior of the engine clean if used continuously after the first hours of initial break-in.
 These oils contain specific additives which keep dirt suspended so that the oil filter can collect them.

-After the engine is shutdown the oil will eventually collect in the sump, leaving a thin film on all internal parts preventing corrosion.
-But if the engine is shutdown with oil that was in service for quite some time and isn't flown for the next couple of weeks or months, there is a change that contaminants could corrode the metals.
-It is wise to change the oil before putting an aircraft in storage or even using preservation oil in the cylinders to prevent any possible corrosion.
+After the engine is shutdown the oil will eventually drain and collect in the sump, thereby leaving a thin film on all internal parts preventing corrosion.
+But what if the engine is shutdown with oil that was in service for quite some time and isn't flown for the next couple of weeks or months?
+There is a slight change that contaminants could corrode the metals, this depends on the metallurgy used.
+It is wise to change the oil before putting an aircraft in storage or even using preservation oil in the cylinders to prevent any possible corrosion and lockup.